Sunday, 27 September 2015

 She went into a flurry of thanksgiving prayers.
 As she bowed in obeisance to GOD, her mind began to drift.
 Aspects of her life flashed through her mind until she was completely lost in thought.

-Pwapradi Zadok remembered the family she had been born into.
-She was born to a progressive family that believed in the white man's education.
+Pwapradi Zadok remembered the family she had been born into: a progressive family that believed in the white man's education.

 Her father had worked for a white family who introduced Christianity and formal education to him.
 In his view, white people could do no wrong.